ProvableHQ/leo/docs/rfc/001-initial-strings.md

 (b2) (1 - b2) = 0
 ...
 ```
-that take the different, double it, and convert to bits.
+that take the difference, double it, and convert to bits.
 If `x >= y`, the difference is below `(p-1)/2`,
 and doubling results in an even number below `p`,
 with therefore `b0 = 0`.